Ningreka/EV-Eye/README.md

 - processed_data

-Pre-trained_models: DL-based Pupil Segmentation network models trained using the left and right eyes of each of the 48 participants.
+Pre-trained_models: DL-based Pupil Segmentation network pre-trained models trained using the left and right eyes of each of the 48 participants.

 Data_davis_predict: Binarized masks of 48 participants that extract the pupil area out of the background using pre-trained_models.